 - The DISCLOSE Act

 The Washington State Voting Rights Act

-The Washington Voting Rights Act is modeled after the California Voting Rights Act of 2002 which is said to have improved local elections systems that were previously denying minority communities fair opportunities to vote for candidates of their choice.
-Washington's Voting Rights Act would empower local governments to work directly with their communities to fix outdated or unfair election systems without being compelled to do so by federal intervention or costly litigation.
+The Washington Voting Rights Act (ESSB 6002) was passed to improve local elections systems that were previously denying minority communities fair opportunities to vote for candidates of their choice.
+This Act will empower local governments to work directly with their communities to fix outdated or unfair election systems without being compelled to do so by federal intervention or costly litigation.